-University of California, Riverside Dean and CEO of Clinical Affairs, School of Medicine An executive officer from a California University Appointed by the Treasurer
+University of California, Riverside Dean and CEO of Clinical Affairs, School of Medicine An executive officer from a UC Appointed by a UC Chancellor

 Deborah Deas, M.D., M.P.H. is the Vice Chancellor for Health Sciences, the Mark and Pam Rubin Dean of the School of Medicine, and Distinguished Professor of Psychiatry at the University of California, Riverside (UCR).